 A vision statement illustrates why the company exists.
 From the vision statement, product managers can derive specific strategies that cover different areas of the product.
 For example, at Sonos, one of our product strategies was focused specifically on apps, and we used it to help determine which platforms to support.
 Keep in mind this was before the days of iOS and Android.

-It was a strategy that served us well for many years; however, after the emergence of smartphones, we floundered a bit because that strategy no longer helped us effectively prioritize the problems that our customers were having.
-It was incumbent upon us to replace that outdated strategy with something that would serve us for the next few years.
+It was a strategy that served us well for many years; however, after the emergence of smartphones, we floundered a bit because that strategy no longer helped us effectively prioritize our customers’ problems.
+Therefore, it was incumbent upon us to replace that outdated strategy with something that would serve us for the next few years.
 This is no small feat, by the way.
 (If you need help defining or redefining your strategy, I highly recommend using Matthew May’s Playing-to-Win framework as a starting point.)

 “Grounding your roadmap in strategy can help you grow your team by showing the value each person can add.”

-To better illustrate how Sonos’ roadmap was guided by strategy, we structured our roadmap based on the strategies themselves.
-This allowed us to tell a compelling story about the roadmap in a way that was clearly tied to the company vision and resonated more easily with our stakeholders.
+To better illustrate how Sonos’ roadmap was guided by strategy, we structured our roadmap based on its strategies.
+This allowed us to tell a compelling story about the roadmap that was clearly tied to the company vision and resonated more easily with our stakeholders.

-Over time, we grew the team and decided to hire product managers who would specialize in specific areas, such as music partnerships.
+Over time, we grew the team and decided to hire product managers specializing in specific areas, such as music partnerships.
 Because we grounded our roadmap based on our product strategies, it was easy to show the value that each new hire would bring to the team.
-They would be responsible for a dedicated set of initiatives within our roadmap.
+In addition, they would be responsible for a dedicated set of initiatives within our roadmap.

 4 Steps to Creating a Strategy-Based Team Roadmap